Our Practice

 In addition, Chloe has many years of experience working with children who exhibit behaviours which others find challenging as well as children who may have learning disabilities or learning difficulties.
 She is able to offer assessment for children who may have Autistic Spectrum Disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD), informed through the use of Psychometric Assessment when appropriate.

-Chloe uses a range of therapeutic models and approaches when working with children and young people, including Cognitive Behaviour Therapy (CBT), and Systemic and Narrative approaches.
+Chloe uses a range of therapeutic models and approaches when working with children and young people, including CBT, and Systemic and Narrative approaches.
 She also has experience of teaching and training staff and other professionals on a number of issues as well as teaching on academic courses.

 Annette McLaren, Speech and Language Therapist,